meltano/handbook/src/_company/using-gitlab.md

 New labels can be created as appropriate at the Group Level and should be documented them here.

+## Milestones

+Milestones have a few different goals.
+Product manages all date-defined milestones (May 2022, 2022-Q2, etc.).
+Dated milestones are defined _only_ at the [group level](https://gitlab.com/groups/meltano/-/milestones).
+Anyone else can create a non-dated milestone for their own purposes at the group or project level.

-## Best Practices
+### Best Practices

-### Milestones
+At the end of every dated milestone, the Product team will roll all issues to the next dated milestone.
+Issues in a monthly milestone will go to the next month, and the same for quarterly dated milestones.
+The milestone will then be closed.

 Every open issue should have a [milestone](https://gitlab.com/groups/meltano/-/milestones).
 If something we want to happen eventually is not a priority yet, use `Backlog`.
-If there is an issue we want to start prioritizing, there is a `Staging` milestone which can be used to alert the Product Lead that this is something we'd like to move into an upcoming milestone.
+If there is an issue we want to start prioritizing, there is a `Staging` milestone which can be used to alert the Product Lead that this is something we'd like to move into an upcoming milestone or iteration.
 If we don't want it to happen, close the issue.

+Issues that are in a dated milestone indicate the "rough delivery window" of when we aim to deliver the issue.

+## Iterations

-Once an issue becomes a priority, set a sprint milestone (identified by the Friday of the week in question), even if it's still weeks away and may end up being moved.
+Once an issue becomes a priority, a sprint [iteration](https://gitlab.com/groups/meltano/-/iterations) is set (identified by the Friday of the week in question), even if it's still weeks away and may end up being moved.

-New sprint milestones are created about 6 weeks in advance as part of preparation for the weekly kickoff meeting.
+New iterations are created about 6 weeks in advance as part of preparation for the weekly kickoff meeting.

-#### End of Week Expectations

-By the end of day Friday, or the last day of their work week, everyone is expected to:

-1. Update the flow label to reflect an accurate status.
-2. Close any completed items.
-3. Add a progress comment to issues which have the `flow:Doing` label.
-4. Issues with the `flow:Review` label will be expected to be closed out once review completes.
-   - No need to add a progress comment since action items should be self-documenting.
-   - If review is not progressing due to other factors, a `flow:Blocked` label may be appropriate.

-This is in preparation for the Product milestone review and [Weekly Kickoff](/product/#weekly-kickoff) on Monday.
+Check out the GitLab documentation on [Iterations](https://docs.gitlab.com/ee/user/group/iterations/#iterations) to better understand the differences between iterations and milestones.

+### Best Practices

+The Product team manages all iterations.
+They can only be made at the group level, they always have a start and end date, and the date ranges cannot overlap.

+Anyone can add an issue to an iteration, but at the end of the issue, all incomplete issues will be rolled to the next iteration by Product.

-### Sizing
+## Issue Sizing

 The team uses Gitlab's `weight` feature to align on rough estimates of relative size.
 We bias towards a system where most increments are double of the prior increment, to avoid debates of "is this a 2 or a 3?"